-400020144

 F/S & Varsity 2 nd Sem.
 Boys Credits - 5.0

 Physical Ed.
 HS Graduation Req.

-No Univ. of Calif.
+No No Univ. of Calif.
 Req.

-No Calif.
+Calif.
 State Univ.
 Req.

 See above Prerequisites

-Ν Level
+N Level

 Only freshmen and sophomores may compete on the F/S level.
-Uniforms will be issued by the coaches at the start of the season.
+Uniforms will be issued to team members and must be returned at the end of the season.
 Games are in the afternoons, evenings, and some weekends.
 Athletes need to provide protective gear including cleats and gloves.
 (Catcher's gear will be provided by the school.)